Reading Time: 8 minutes

 Today I’m going to share with you the 4 rules for contest prep training.
 I will address the rules for contest prep nutrition and recovery in separate future articles on my website.

 Unfortunately there are many ridiculous myths in the game about contest prep training.
-The are all are totally unconscionable.
+They all are totally unconscionable.

 Some of these ridiculous myths are: